-Fixing America's Surface Transportation Act, known as the FAST Act, continued the previous federal transportation act's (MAP-21's) commitment to public participation.
+Bipartisan Infrastructure Law (BIL), known as the BIL Act, continued the previous Federal Transportation Act's (FAST) commitment to public participation.
 Metropolitan transportation agencies like RTC are directed to consult with officials responsible for other planning activities affected by transportation in the area.
-The goal of the consultation is to ensure a coordinated and open exchange of information, ideas and concerns between RTC and stakeholders about the planning process, potential impacts and appropriate mitigation.
+The goal of the consultation is to ensure a coordinated and open exchange of information, ideas, and concerns between RTC and stakeholders about the planning process, potential impacts, and appropriate mitigation.